Azure/azure-rest-api-specs/SwaggerToSdk/README.md

 - NodeJS
 - Ruby

+This will trigger the Azure.<language> autorest code generator.
+Note that you can override this behaviour by specifying the "CodeGenerator" option in any "autorest_options" field.

 ### autorest
 This the version to use from Autorest.
 Could be "latest" to download the latest nightly build.
-Could be a string like  '0.16.0-Nightly20160410' to download a specific version
+Could be a string like  '0.16.0-Nightly20160410' to download a specific version.
+If node is not present, consider "latest".

+## autorest_options
+An optional dictionary of options you want to pass to Autorest.
+This will be passed in any call, but can be override by "autorest_options" in each data.
+You can override the default `Azure.<language>` CodeGenerator parameter here (do NOT use "g" but "CodeGenerator").
+Note that you CAN'T override "-i/-Input" and "-o/-Output" which are filled contextually.

 ## Data

 It's a dict where keys are swagger path.
 Value are:

 ### autorest_options

-The autorest options you wants to append to the autorest command line.
-Currently the minimal option forced are `-AddCredentials true -ft 2`
+A dictionary of options you want to pass to Autorest.
+This will override parameter from "autorest_options" in "meta" node.
+You can override the default `Azure.<language>` CodeGenerator parameter here (do NOT use "g" but "CodeGenerator").
+Note that you CAN'T override "-i/-Input" and "-o/-Output" which are filled contextually.

 ### output_dir